 - Health & Safety/Plot Inspection – To maintain the Allotments as a safe environment we undertake an H&S review 2 or 3 times a year.
 This involves 2 people from the Committee inspecting the perimeter fence as well as gates to make certain they are as rabbit proof as possible.
 This also gives us an opportunity to see if there are any dangers lurking on the plots.
-The next review will take place end of April
+The next review will take place in April.

 - Gates – Please make certain that the 3 gates are closed as soon as you enter and exit the allotments.
 This will ensure that rabbits do not go in and destroy our crops

 - Track – We are once again getting complaints about the number and size of vehicles travelling on the track to our allotments and the speed that some are travelling.
 If this continues we are likely to lose ALL vehicle access, so please adhere to the guidelines below: Only cars and small vans my use the track to transport items to your plot.
 Vehicles should then be parked on the parking area at the entrance to the site.
 You should not exceed 5 miles per hour whilst on the track as this is also used by families and dog walkers.

 - Deans Garden Centre/ Vertigrow – We are pleased to inform you that you will be able to get a 10% discount on some items again this year at the York store.
 Please show your membership card at the till point.
 You will still be able to obtain your Deans loyalty points (if you have a card) as well.
 Vertigrow also offers us a discount with your card.
 Membership cards for 2021/2022 will be with you soon!